 How does social selling help you build sustainable business relationships?

-One of the most important pillars of social selling is based on has to do with nurturing and maintaining relationships in business.
+One of the most important pillars of social selling has to do with nurturing and maintaining relationships in business.
 The tools we have available today help the salesperson or the marketing leader create a trusted platform that will allow them to have the best business conversations possible.

 All of this helps marketers to create more opportunities for sales than in other scenarios.
 According to LinkedIn, professionals that have a strong social selling index are 51% more likely to hit their sales quotas.